PHP Methods

 Customize webCOMAND

-Content Type Methods by their name and calls them automatically to accomplish certain tasks.
+webCOMAND checks for certain Content Type methods by their name and calls them automatically to accomplish certain tasks.
 In many cases a method is called in response to content modifications.
 A content type method can be defined in one of the following ways (only the first match will be used).

 - Content Type Model Method - A content type model can override any method listed below by defining a method with the same name (case-insensitive).
 This completely overrides the default process, so it is up to that method to define the new process, which should typically invoke the parent::method() when it is appropriate to continue with the default process.